Louise Rennison

 Louise Rennison (11 October 1951 – 29 February 2016) was an English author and comedian who wrote the Confessions of Georgia Nicolson series for teenage girls.
 The series records the exploits of a teenage girl, Georgia Nicolson, and her best friends, the Ace Gang.
 Her first and second novels, Angus, Thongs and Full-Frontal Snogging and It's OK, I'm Wearing Really Big Knickers were portrayed in a film adaptation called Angus, Thongs and Perfect Snogging.
-She also wrote a series of books about Georgia's younger cousin, The Misadventures of Tallulah Casey.
+Rennison also wrote a series of books about Georgia's younger cousin, The Misadventures of Tallulah Casey.

 Her one-woman live show Stevie Wonder Felt My Face won acclaim in the 1980s; her other shows were Bob Marley's Gardener Sold My Friend and Never Eat Anything Bigger Than Your Head.

 Early life

 Rennison was brought up in Leeds, Yorkshire, in a three-bedroomed council house in Seacroft with her mum, dad, grandparents, aunt, uncle (Robin) and cousin.
 She attended Parklands High School, an all-girls school, from the age of 11, which she later credited with inspiring her as a comedic writer.
 When she was 15, her family moved to Wairakei, New Zealand, where she became pregnant at 17 and had a daughter, whom she placed for adoption.

 On returning to the UK, Rennison lived in a small flat in Notting Hill doing an assortment of jobs until she decided to pursue her dream of acting and enrolled in a Performing Arts course at the University of Brighton.
-In Brighton, she was part of Liz Aggiss and Billy Cowie's dance company, Divas, performing in their 1986 show, Torei en Veran Veta Arnold!.
+In Brighton, she was part of Liz Aggiss and Billy Cowie's dance company, Six Divas, performing in their 1986 show, Torei en Veran Veta Arnold!.
 With 'Barmy' Jane Bassett, Joanna Boyce and Sarah Tompkinson she created a female cabaret group, Women with Beards, that poked fun at men and why they are responsible "for all the ills of society."
 Rennison and Bassett later performed as a double act, called Etheldreda.